CVIR mansucript processing time

 Well, our editorial bees - Section Editors, Regional Editors, Editorial Board members and the Editor in Chief - have been very hard-working in 2017, and together they managed to cut the manuscript processing time and do not let you wait for too long for a decision on your submitted paper.

 We are proud to announce the new time

 from manuscript submission to first Editor's decision: 26,6 days.

 Very interesting laboratory investigation describing the intra-arterial use of genetically modified mesenchymal stem cells in combination with cyclophosphamide in rabbits with VX2 tumors.
 The study revealed that the intra-arterial delivery of transduced mesenchymal stem cells was feasible and when combined with cyclophosphamide resulted in significantly higher tumor necrosis rate and lower metastatic rate; the study confirms that the intra-arterial route offers new perspectives to gene therapy avoiding the complications of direct injection (like vector seeding or hematomas) and achieving larger vector concentrations leading to more extensive tumor necrosis.

-Thank you to all contributing reviewers for another successful year!
+Thank you to all contributing reviewers for a successful 2017!

-CVIR would like to extend its appreciation to all reviewers for providing their expertise and indispensable contributions throughout this year.
+CVIR would like to extend its appreciation to all reviewers for providing their expertise and indispensable contributions throughout 2017.
 Reviewers are instrumental in maintaining and enhancing the high quality of articles published in our journal.
 We look forward to future contributions.
 Once again. thank you!